dolbeysystems/fusion-cac-web-docs/content/coding-user-guide/coding-a-patient-chart/loading-accounts/_index.md

 ![Assigned To Menu](image-100.jpg)

-> [!info]
+> [!note] Empty Workgroups Not Shown
-> By default, a Workgroup must have at least one pending chart
-> to display in the system.
-Assigned Workgroups will not be visible here
-> if there are no accounts available for coding for that specific
+By default, a Workgroup must have at least one pending chart to display in the system.
+Assigned Workgroups will not be visible here if there are no accounts available for coding for that specific Workgroup.
-> Workgroup.

 ### Auto-Load